 Persistent.
 30s minimum, +15s on tap.
 Buzzes when complete.

-Whichever metric is progressing this session — weight, reps, sets, rest, tempo — glows on screen.
-The rest stays quiet.
+Whichever target is moving this session — weight or reps — glows on screen.
+The other stays quiet.

 I stopped writing my own program after week three.
 Progressor caught a stagnation I hadn't noticed — same weight, three sessions, no top-of-range hits.
 Mini-deload, then a new PR.